CODEFORLYF1/CODEFORLYF1/README.md

-- 👋 Hi, I’m @DakshSunil
+- 👋 Hi, I’m DakshSunil
-- 👀 I’m interested in CODING
+- 👀 I’m interested in Coding....
+Hacking tbh
-- 🌱 I’m currently learning Kotlin, HTML, CSS AND DSA using Java, Angular JS, Node JS
+- 🌱 I’m currently learning Flutter, Kotlin, JS, and a bit of Metasploit 😈
 - 💞️ I’m looking to collaborate on ANY PROJECTS I GET ONTO
-- 📫 How to reach me use my mail id dakshrockxzzz@gmail.com
+- 📫 How to reach me use my mail id dakshchandiramani17@gmail.com
 - 😄 Pronouns: HE/HIM
-- ⚡ Fun fact: Im a writer and i ended up in coding :)

 <!---